joaopaulo7/jmath/README.md

 All implementations are totaly original and made by me, even the constants were computaded =P. <br><br>

-I used mostly Taylor Series to reach the results. <br>
+I mostly used the Taylor Series to reach the results. <br>
 Although I took optimization in consideration,
 I'm still an undergraduate and there probreblly faster ways to reach some results. <br><br>